Enhance Your Event Marketing Using Social Media

 Community managers are social media interaction specialists.
 They protect the community health and legitimacy, and facilitate discussion to create positive sentiment and spirited conversation.
 For example, a community manager might pose a question on social media that leads multiple respondents to discover they are facing similar challenges.
 The resulting discussion sets the stage for in-person networking between attendees.

 However, even with a team of community managers, the vastness of the Internet makes it nearly impossible to keep tabs on all the digital chatter that needs to be on your radar.
 Using social listening tools is a strategy to ensure you are able to participate and help stir conversations around the event and related topics.
-There are a plethora of tools you can select from to achieve your objectives; some of the more well known are Keyhole and Mention, which allow tracking of mentions across the internet, and Little Bird, which helps identify digital influencers in your industry.
+There are a plethora of tools you can select from to achieve your objectives; some of the more well known are Keyhole and Mention, which allow tracking of mentions across the internet.

 Social media thrives on good content